KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

     ```
     {% endraw %}

 3. **config.xml firewall rules needed**: The Ansible collections used in the next phase require API connectivity and SSH access.
-Therefore, two firewall rules were needed to be added to the `config.xml` file:
+Therefore, two firewall rules needed to be injected into the `config.xml` file:

     {% raw %}
     ```xml